jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Look around and note the comedians producing their own podcasts.
 The parents who are educating their kids on Khan Academy.
 The moms learning how to repair iPads thanks to YouTube videos.
 The artists selling their products on Shopify websites.
 By distributing society's levers of power, open-source has turned many Industrial Age companies, products, and professionals into middlemen.

-That's how the open-source community has super-charged Main Street.
+The open-source community has super-charged Main Street.
 No longer are we bound to be extras in the Industrial Age, hoping for a better life.
 Now we can become player gods in the Internet Age, making a better life.

 Open-source helped make me a player god (and later we'll see a protagonist too).
 I'm a politics, history, and philosophy geek who spends far too much time thinking about this stuff.
 Because of easy to use digital tools I can write, research, host my work.
 I can very easily find world-class writers and illustrators to add a professional touch.
 Heck, think of the connection between you and I. You're reading my ideas with no middlemen and for virtually free.